 Doing the Math

-One of the other pre-requisites that come with studying about Computer Aided Drafting is having a working knowledge of math to advance in the program.
-While we do the cover general math, algebra, geometry, Cartesian math, and trigonometry, students still need a strong foundation.
+One of the other prerequisites that come with studying Computer Aided Drafting is having a working knowledge of math to advance in the program.
+While we cover general math, algebra, geometry, Cartesian math, and trigonometry, students still need a strong foundation.

 This base knowledge will be used by the student throughout the program and will aid them in advancing through the higher levels of math classes.
 Computer Aided Drafting uses concepts and formulas presented in math frequently and is used throughout the career field.
 The foundation of mathematical knowledge is essential to advance in this chosen career field, but without it, people will be unable to learn CAD.